ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 4. Else if applicable, a Verifier MUST assign a non-standardized value from the Warning tier.
 5. Else if applicable, a Verifier MUST assign a standardized value from the Affirming tier.
 6. Else if applicable, a Verifier MUST assign a non-standardized value from the Affirming tier.
-7. Else a Verifier MAY assign a 0.
+7. Else a Verifier MAY assign a 0 or -1.

 ### Specific Claims